Edward Badeley: Early life

 Born 1803 or 1804, Edward was the younger son of the medical doctor John Badeley and his wife, Charlotte née Brackenbury of Chelmsford.
 He graduated with second-class honours from Brasenose College, Oxford, in 1823 with a Bachelor of Arts in classics and took his Master of Arts degree in 1828.
 He was called to the bar by the Inner Temple in 1841.

 He started to practise on the home circuit but was attracted by ecclesiastical law.
 Badeley had met John Henry Newman in 1837 and become a follower soon after.
 He soon became associated with his fellow Anglo-Catholic lawyers James Hope-Scott and Edward Bellasis in defending Tractarianism.

 In 1848 he appeared for the objectors to the appointment of Renn Hampden as Bishop of Hereford.
 In 1849, a commission had been established to review the prohibition of marriage with a deceased wife's sister, a practice that was to remain unlawful in the United Kingdom until the Deceased Wife's Sister's Marriage Act 1907.
 Badeley made a submission, communicated by Edward Bouverie Pusey opposing any change in the law.

 Gorham judgment

 Badeley appeared for Henry Phillpotts, the Bishop of Exeter, before the Judicial Committee of the Privy Council when George Cornelius Gorham appealed against Phillpotts' refusal to confirm him in the benefice of Brampford Speke.
 The Privy Council overturned the bishop's ruling, confirming Gorham in his living, and were seen to impose secular over canon authority, causing a great scandal in some quarters.
 In the summer of 1850, Badeley, Henry Manning and 12 other prominent Anglicans called upon the Church of England to repudiate the views that the Privy Council had expressed on baptism.
-There was no response and Badeley was one of many when he joined the Roman Catholic Church in 1852.
+There was no response from the Church of England, and thus Badeley and many others chose to be received into the Roman Catholic Church in 1852.